tomsoftware/lemmings_music_player/README.md

 The Lemmings Music is stored in the "AdLib.dat".
 After decompressing (http://www.camanis.net/lemmings/tools.php) the .dat file you get a DOS-COM-File (lib/driver).

-This simple program "player.exe" adds an .EXE header befor the .COM Programm and runs the AdLib-lib by calling interupts (Int 61h like the original Lemmings game did)
+This simple program "player.exe" adds an .EXE header before the .COM Program and runs the AdLib-lib by calling interupts (Int 61h like the original Lemmings game did)

 - To compile the "player.asm" you need e.g. the "flat assembler" (http://flatassembler.net/)